 8×8 is a unified communications system built with ease of use in mind.
 Features like mobile and desktop apps, video chatting and conferencing provide a centralized communication system for businesses that want to switch to SIP trunking.

-The system is a great fit for small businesses needing an inexpensive service that still offers a great deal of flexibility and customization.
+The system is a great fit for small businesses needing an inexpensive service that still offers great flexibility and customization.

 Plans begin at $12 per month per user.
 8×8 offers a 30-day free trial of its Express plan.
 Read our comprehensive 8×8 review for more information.